-“And had he attributed anything falsely to Us.”-The Monotheist Group.
+“Also, had he attributed anything falsely to Us.”-The Monotheist Group.

-“And if he had ascribed his sayings unto Us.” -Shabir Ahmed
+“So if he had ascribed his sayings unto Us.” -Shabir Ahmed

-Was the Holy Qur’an only revealed to those who were literate?
-Even until today there are vast areas of the world where people cannot read and write.
+Was the Qur’an only revealed to those who were literate?
+Even today there are vast areas of the world where people cannot read and write.
 What of the situation in the past?
 What was the situation of slaves, farmers, and people from other trades?

 How was a textual Qur’an distributed to all of these people?
 If that is the case why is there a dearth of written Qur’anic material from the early period?

-I think the idea that the Blessed Messenger (saw) wrote the Holy Qur’an is both intellectually lazy and the result of wanting to skirt around the issue of the preservation through oral transmission of the Holy Qur’an.
+I think the idea that the Blessed Messenger (saw) wrote the Qur’an is both intellectually lazy and the result of wanting to skirt around the issue of the preservation through oral transmission of the Qur’an.

-I think that issues are nuanced, and some times a little more academically challenging than we are ready to admit.
+I think that issues are nuanced, and sometimes a little more academically challenging than we are ready to admit.
 Some answers are simply not microwavable.